Kimserey/BlogArchive/x.md

 So now that we know how Jwt work, we will see how we can use it to authenticate user and for the communication between client and server.

-# 4. OWIN auth middleware
+# 4. OWIN auth middleware and WebSharper OWIN selfhost

 Our Web app will be served by a WebSharper sitelet self-hosted using OWIN.
 To authenticate, we will create a JWT middleware.